Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 The trial team monitor you during treatment and afterwards.
 Contact your advice line or tell your doctor or nurse if any side effects are bad or not getting better.

-ceralasertib is a new drug and there might be side effects we don’t know about yet.
-The side effects we do know about is a drop in blood cells that might cause an increased risk of:
+Ceralasertib is a new drug and there might be side effects we don’t know about yet.
+The side effects we do know about are:

 Ceralasertib might also make your skin more sensitive to sunlight.
 So it is best not to go out in the sunlight too often while having ceralasertib.